How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Suns hope to pick up a road win at the Pistons on Sunday at 3:00 PM ET.
+The Hornets hit the road the Knicks on Sunday at 12:00 PM ET.

 How to Watch